top of page

 • How does selection against deleterious mutations shape variation at linked sites?

-• What does the distribution of fitness effects of new mutations look like across species?
+• What does the distribution of fitness effects of new mutations look like?
 How can we infer its shape from population-genetic data?

 • What are the selective forces acting on other types of mutations like gene duplicates?